-We have number of options for University and Church groups and are always happy to work with you to create the perfect event for your organization.
+We have a number of options for university and church groups and are always happy to work with you to create the perfect event for your organization.

-We’ve hosted everything from worship services and dance parties to greek life retreats and college orientation programs.
+We host everything from worship services and dance parties to Greek life retreats and college orientation programs.
 So we have the experience to help you troubleshoot the planning process.

 Outdoor Adventure & Offsite Trips

 (min age: 4th grade) Head underground during this off-site trip and experience a whole new world.
 Participants will learn how to use a map and compass, the basics of caving safety, and how caves are formed as they walk and crawl through the cave.

 (min age: 4th grade) Head off site with a pack lunch for an age-appropriate day hike in the Shenandoah National Park or George Washington National Forest.
 Both full day and half day hikes are available.

 (min age: 3rd grade) Explore one of the areas most iconic and exciting caverns tours and bring science lessons to life in this awesome underground labyrinth of ancient formations.
 For more information, visit luraycaverns.com

 NROCKS Canopy Tour

 (min age: 7th grade) Spend a day in the trees with this extensive canopy tour course of 12 connected zip lines, 3 sky bridges, and a multitude of tree platforms.
 Your group will love zipping from tree to tree as they control their own approach, and even get to rappel back to the ground at the end.
 For more information on the Canopy Tour, visit nrocks.com